kailash-manasarovar/statement/docs/timeline/2025/march.md

     Katharine

-- Great email!
-- Imagine totally ignoring hundreds of messages just like this one... it's extraordinary!
+- Imagine totally ignoring hundreds of messages just like this one containing an investigator's goldmine... it's extraordinary!
-- Oh, yes, I was thinking it could be the trafficking, but it just occurred to me that there *is* a link to all this silence to the lack of action on Epstein's criminals, isn't there.
+- Oh, yes, I was thinking it could be the trafficking, but it just occurred to me that there *is* a link to all this silence to the lack of action on Epstein's client-criminals, isn't there.
 - Remember: they've all just gotten away with murdering children for their boners!
 - Silence breeds silence.
 - Just extraordinary.